-Did you know that, on average, a business spends 16% of their budget on their IT systems?
+Did you know that, on average, a business spends 16% of its budget on its IT systems?

 Whether you’re buying a new computer for an individual or for business purposes, your budget for IT equipment can vary a lot.

-In this article, you’ll find the answers to all these questions.
+Just looking at this list might seem overwhelming, but no fear because in this article, you’ll find the answers to all these questions and more!

 Essential IT Equipment

 Choosing between a desktop computer and a laptop is often the first question you’ll ask yourself.
 It can be difficult to choose between portability and comfort when working.

 Desktops are generally a good choice for those who consistently work in the same area, or want a more fixed area for their gaming system.
 The more fixed your setup, the more comfortable you can make it.

 You can also generally find desktops with larger display sizes compared to laptops, which can be important for those whose job involves looking at small details and need high-quality graphics.

 A desktop will also have more processing power, with the ability to add on extras like hard drives, SSD cards and graphics chips.